bombchus/z64-music-wiki/docs/advanced/audiobanks/custom-audiobank.md

     ```c
     /* Address: 0x00 */
     Drum DrumName = {
       decayIndex = 0,           // Also known as Release Rate
       pan = 0,                  // Used when 0xDC is 0
-      loaded = 0,              // I forget what this was...
+      relocOffset = 0,          // I forget what this does...
       envelope = EnvelopeName,  // Pointer to Envelope
       sound = {
-        sample = &SoundSample,  // Pointer to Sample
+        sample = &SoundSample,  // Pointer to sample
         tuning = 1.0f,          // Tuning float value
       },
     };
     ```